chad-ermacora/sensor-control-center/README.md

 # KootNet Sensors - Control Center

+### Please note this software is now DEPRECIATED & INCOMPATIBLE

 KootNet Sensors - Control Center is a Python3 program made to interact with Raspberry Pi's running the KootNet Sensor Software.
 More information about the Raspberry Pi Sensor Software can be found through the link below.